vilya/minipbrt/ROADMAP.md

 v2.0
 ----

-Goal: make the in-memory Scene representation optional.
+Goal: make the in-memory scene representation optional.

+Most programs will - I believe - have their own scene representation and will only be using ours as an intermediate step to populating theirs from.
+If we can provide a way to cut out that intermediate step it will save a lot of time and memory.

 Refactor the API to separate parsing from scene building:
 * Parser invokes callbacks on a user-provided object.